Are you heading out Trick or Treating this year with the little ones? Here are our tips for a safe and fun evening.

 - Encourage them, as much as possible, that when the door is answered they shout ‘Trick or Treat’- from someone on the other side of the door, it’s a little weird when the kids just stand there expecting sweets.

-- Ensure that they abide by a one piece per house rule, unless otherwise encouraged
+- Ensure that they abide by a one piece per person rule, unless otherwise encouraged.

 - Remind them to be gracious and thankful to those that participate and give them candy.